md-naim-hassan-saykat/emotion-recognition-nlp/README.md

 # Emotion Recognition from Tweets

 This project focuses on recognizing human emotions from short texts (tweets) using both traditional machine learning and deep learning models.
-It was developed as part of a Hands-on Natural Language Processing (NLP) course project at Université Paris-Saclay.

 ## Team Members

 - Md Naim Hassan Saykat: SVM, Logistic Regression, Random Forest, BERT, Ensamble, Included in Traditional Models and BERT Parts of the Report